shanebp/BP-xProfile-Location/readme.txt

 Yes.
 If you need help, read this tutorial: [Google Maps API Key](https://www.philopress.com/google-maps-api-key/ "Google Maps API Key")

 = I have a Google Maps API Key.
-Where do I put it? = Go to wp-admin > Settings > BuddyPress > Options.
+Where do I put it? =

-Under 'Profile Settings', find 'Google Maps API key', enter your key and Save
+If you use BuddyPress:  Go to wp-admin > Settings > BuddyPress > Options.
+Under 'Profile Settings', find 'Google Maps API key', enter your key and Save.

+Or if you use BuddyBoss Platform: Go to wp-admin > BuddyBoss > Integrations > PhiloPress.
+Find 'Google Maps API key', enter your key and Save.

 = Other questions? =
-* Multisite support - Yes
+* Multisite support - Maybe.
+Not tested in all configs
 * Works with [BP Profile Search](https://wordpress.org/plugins/bp-profile-search/ "BP Profile Search plugin")
 * Maps are not included.
-For member maps, please see: [BP Maps for Members](https://www.philopress.com/products/bp-maps-for-members "BP Maps for Members").
+	For BuddyPress or BuddyBoss Platform, please see: [BP Maps for Members](https://www.philopress.com/products/bp-maps-for-members "BP Maps for Members").
 	For group maps, please see: [BP Maps for Groups](https://www.philopress.com/products/bp-maps-for-groups "BP Maps for Groups")